Harry Kenny: International Career

-Coaching
+Coaching career

-Kenny's first foray into management came with his local junior team, Kinvara Boys, who were then playing in the Athletic Union League Premier A Division.
-Kenny managed the Navan Road outfit from the 94/95 season until his departure in the close season of 96/97.
+Kenny's first foray into management came as player-manager with his local junior team, Kinvara Boys, who were then playing in the Athletic Union League Premier A Division.
+Kenny managed the Navan Road outfit from the 1994–95 season until his departure in the close season of 1996–97.
+Kenny then joined Ashtown Villa as their manager, taking them to an FAI Cup first round home tie against rivals Cherry Orchard.

-Kenny managed Phoenix F.C. and Ashtown Villa in the Leinster Senior League.
+Kenny also managed Phoenix F.C. in the Leinster Senior League.

-Kenny was appointed manager of Republic of Ireland women's national under-17 football team where he managed Katie McCabe.
+Kenny was assistant manager to Noel King as the Republic of Ireland women's under-17 team reached the UEFA European Championship final in 2010, losing on penalties to Spain.
+The team also qualified for the Under-17 World Cup that same year.
+When King departed to take charge of the men's under-21 team, Kenny was appointed manager of the women's under-17 team where he managed Katie McCabe.

 Kenny was appointed assistant manager of former team mate Liam Buckley at St. Patrick's Athletic during their title winning 2013 League of Ireland campaign.

 Kenny joined Mick Cooke as assistant manager at Athlone Town in 2014 and followed Cooke to Bray Wanderers in 2015.
 Kenny became caretaker manager of Bray Wanderers in April 2016 following Cookes departure with the club bottom of the league.
 A club record 5 games without conceding a goal saw Kenny bringing the Wicklow side to finish 6th.
 After mixed messaged over the clubs financial position and Garda cars arriving at the Bray training ground to investigate allegations of match fixing Kenny announced his resignantion 3 games before the end of the 2017 season.

 Kenny began working for the FAI on their ETB player development course before leaving it to take over as manager of St Patrick's Athletic from Liam Buckley in October 2018.
 Kenny was in charge of the Inchicore side for their 2019-20 Europa League qualifier against Allsvenskan side IFK Norrkoping where they lost 4-1 on aggregate.
 On August 24 2019, after a 3-1 FAI Cup second round loss to UCD, who had been beaten 10-1 by Bohemian FC the previous game, Kenny resigned as manager.

 In October 2020 Kenny was appointed assistant manager at League of Ireland First Division side Wexford FC succeeding David Breen who left to join Keith Long at Waterford FC.
 Kenny departed alongside manager Brian O' Sullivan in May 2021.